-- 38-35-11.
-The department shall promulgate rules, pursuant to chapter 1-26, to: - (1) Establish application, application form, licensure, and renewal procedures; - 24 (2) Establish requirements to prevent the spread of hemp and hemp seeds from licensed land areas and provide for the assessment of costs for the remediation thereof; - 27 (3) Establish criteria and procedures for denial, revocation, or suspension of a license 28 under this chapter; - 29 (4) Make any modification or addition to the hemp regulatory program in order to 30 comply with any federal statutes or any rules and regulations regarding hemp 31 enacted or implemented by the United States Department of Agriculture; - (5) Establish a nonrefundable annual license application fee not to exceed fifty dollars, an a non-refundable annual grower license fee not to exceed five hundred dollars, dollars, and an a non-refundable annual processor license fee not to exceed two thousand dollars; - (6) Establish procedures for the collection of planting and harvest data for each lot; - (7) Establish labeling requirements for hemp; and
+38-35-11.
+The department shall promulgate rules, pursuant to chapter 1-26, to:

-- a non-refundable annual research grower license fee not to exceed one hundred
+- (1) Establish application, application form, licensure, and renewal procedures; - (2) Establish requirements to prevent the spread of hemp and hemp seeds from licensed land areas and provide for the assessment of costs for the remediation thereof; - (3) Establish criteria and procedures for denial, revocation, or suspension of a license under this chapter; - (4) Make any modification or addition to the hemp regulatory program in order to comply with any federal statutes or any rules and regulations regarding hemp enacted or implemented by the United States Department of Agriculture; - (5) Establish a nonrefundable annual license application fee not to exceed fifty dollars, a non-refundable annual grower license fee not to exceed five hundred dollars, a non-refundable annual research grower license fee not to exceed one hundred dollars, and a non-refundable annual processor license fee not to exceed two thousand dollars; - (6) Establish procedures for the collection of planting and harvest data for each lot; - (7) Establish rules for corrective action for negligent and culpable violations of this chapter; - (8) Establish transportation documentation requirements; - (9) Establish inspection procedures and requirements, a grower inspection fee per lot not to exceed two hundred fifty dollars, a research inspection fee per lot not to exceed two hundred fifty dollars, a remediation fee not to exceed one hundred dollars per hour, and a processor inspection fee per any processor location not to exceed five hundred dollars; and

-- (8)(7) Establish rules for corrective action for negligent and culpable violations of this chapter-; - (8) Establish transportation documentation requirements; - (9) Establish inspection procedures and requirements, a grower inspection fee per lot not to exceed two hundred fifty dollars, a research inspection fee per lot not to exceed two hundred fifty dollars, a remediation fee not to exceed one hundred dollars per hour, and a processor inspection fee per any processor location not to exceed five hundred dollars; and - (10) Establish sampling and testing procedures to determine if the hemp tested and sampled contains the lawful amount of total delta-9 tetrahydrocannabinol concentration of not more than three-tenths of one percent.
+38-35-12.
+The Department of Health shall promulgate rules, pursuant to chapter 1-26, to:

-- 18 38-35-12.
-The Department of Health shall promulgate rules, pursuant to chapter 1-26, to: - (1) Make any modification or addition to the hemp regulatory program in order to comply with any federal statutes or any rules and regulations regarding hemp enacted or implemented by the United States Department of Agriculture; and - (2) Establish testing procedures to determine if the hemp tested contains the lawful amount of total delta-9 tetrahydrocannabinol concentration in hemp and certifying results; and - 26 (3) Establish labeling requirements for industrial hemp products.
+- (1) Make any modification or addition to the hemp regulatory program in order to comply with any federal statutes or any rules and regulations regarding hemp enacted or implemented by the United States Department of Agriculture; - (2) Establish testing procedures to determine if the hemp tested contains the lawful amount of total delta-9 tetrahydrocannabinol concentration and certifying results; and - (3) Establish labeling requirements for industrial hemp products.

 38-35-14.
-All The department compliance testing shall must be conducted by a laboratory approved by the Drug Enforcement Administration.
+The department compliance testing must be conducted by a laboratory approved by the Drug Enforcement Administration.
 The laboratory shall report the total delta-9 tetrahydrocannabinol concentration level and the measurement of uncertainty for each sample tested pursuant to this section.
 If a test reveals a total delta-9 tetrahydrocannabinol concentration of more than three-tenths of one percent but not more than five-tenths of one percent, the licensee may request a retest at the licensee's expense.
-If, upon the retesting, the total\delta-9 tetrahydrocannabinol concentration exceeds three-tenths of one percent, the entire lot from which the noncompliant sample was collected shall either\be destroyed\as provided by § 38-35-9\or remediated and retested according to the United States Department of Agriculture guidelines.
-However, a sample that tests a result within a measurement of uncertainty that produces a range that includes a total\delta-9 tetrahydrocannabinol concentration of three-tenths of one percent is compliant for the purposes of this chapter.
-For the purposes of this section, the measure of uncertainty means the parameter, associated with the result of a measurement, that characterizes the dispersion of the values that could reasonably be attributed to the particular quantity subject to measurement.
+If upon the retesting, the total delta-9 tetrahydrocannabinol concentration exceeds three-tenths of one percent, the entire lot from which the noncompliant sample was collected shall either be destroyed or remediated and retested according to the United States Department of Agriculture guidelines.
+However, a sample that tests a result within a measurement of uncertainty that produces a range that includes a total delta-9 tetrahydrocannabinol concentration of three-tenths of one percent is compliant for the purposes of this chapter.